True Interior’s Story: Part II

 When we started trading we saw a lot of traffic coming through and visiting the product pages, but the bounce rate was high.
 Originally we expected just to be working with this one supplier.
 But looking into it more it became clear that it wouldn’t work.

-Then when it came to adding their products to our site, with all the different colour and material options, we realised they had just one image for each piece of furniture.
-Customers want to be able to click on different colours and see that reflected in the product, but we couldn’t do that.
+Then when it came to adding their products to our site, with all the different color and material options, we realized they had just one image for each piece of furniture.
+Customers want to be able to click on different colors and see that reflected in the product, but we couldn’t do that.
 With hindsight it’s obvious, but if customers can’t customize the product on-screen, conversion is going to suffer.

 But the biggest problem was price.
 People are savvy and won’t go for the first thing they see, they’ll shop around.
 You only have to Google Barcelona chair and you’ll see all these other guys selling a very similar product, but at half our price.
 It was clear really quickly why they weren’t buying.

 So there we were.
 One month in, lots of products on the site, good traffic from the infographic.
 But very few sales.
 It wasn’t working, and a lot of that was down to our choice of supplier.

 We’d been spending a lot of time with this supplier, really focusing on their products.
 But we’d been looking in the wrong direction.
 We should have looked more at the competition, the other products that were out there, and the prices they were offering.
 Our “one supplier” plan was flawed; we needed to go back to the drawing board and try to get some other guys involved.